someguy171/welcome/guide.md

 6. Name the folder what you're moving.
 In this case, rename it to `Desktop`.
 Be sure to capitalise properly.
 7. Select the newly made folder, and select `Select Folder`.
 8. Select `Apply`, then `Yes` in the window that pops up.
-9. Wait until the folder haas successfully moved, then press `OK`.
+9. Wait until the folder has successfully moved, then press `OK`.

 Repeat the above steps for all folders in the `This PC` section: